Damntoochill/Learning-ML/README.md

 **Today's Progress** : Learned Logistic Regression and implemented it to solve [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) problem on Kaggle.

 **Link of Work:**   [Commit](https://github.com/GopiMindgloer/Machine_Learning/blob/master/Logistic_Regression.ipynb)

+## Day 4 : January 28, 2019

+**Today's Progress** : Learned about data imputation and linear regression.
+Did a project on BigMart sales prediction.
+I used Linear Regression to predict the sales.